UpperCaseWenYen/Data-Cleaning-EDA-Project-/Data Cleaning/dataCleaning.md

 | Accolade        | Seattle       | Healthcare     |                |                     | 3/3/2023   | Post-IPO   | United States | 458                     |

-## Creating A Temporary Table
+## Creating A Staging Table
-A temporary table is created where the data can be manipulated and restructured without altering the original table.
+A staging table is a temporary table created where the data can be manipulated and restructured without altering the original/raw table.
+A staging table is used because there will be many changes made towards its, and if somehow there is a mistake made, we would still have the raw data available to revert back and refer to.
+This is a best practice.
 ```sql
 CREATE TABLE layoffs_staging
 LIKE layoffs;